OpenAngelArena/suggestions/doc/heroes.md

 -------------

 If you have Ideas about existing heroes, for example if you think a specific heroes specific ability won't do much in this mode, or won't useful enough then go ahead.
 Just make sure to include a detailed reasoning of your issues, and suggestions to improve them.
+Just bear in mind, that it is probably too soon for this too.